meefs/prvhash/README.md

 method does not rely on bit-shuffling alone (shuffles are purely local), but is genuinely based on PRNG position "jumps".

-## TANGO642 (tango-six-forty-two) ##
+## TANGO642 (tango-six-forty-two)

 This is an efficient implementation of a PRVHASH PRNG-based streamed XOR function.
-Since no cryptanalysis nor certification of this function were performed yet, it cannot be called a "cipher", but rather a cipher-alike random number generator.
-It is based on a conjunction of two PRNGs: a keyed PRNG which provides "secure" output via XOR of its adjacent outputs, and a firewalling PRNG which is constantly re-seeded (via daisy-chaining) by the output of keyed PRNG.
+Since no cryptanalysis nor certification of this function were performed yet, it cannot be called a "cipher", but rather a cipher-like random number generator.
+It is based on a conjunction of two PRNGs: a keyed PRNG which provides "secure" output via XOR of its adjacent outputs, and a firewalling PRNG which is constantly reseeded (via daisy-chaining) by the output of keyed PRNG.
 A performance benefit is obtained due to efficient parallel arrangement of firewalling PRNG while security is provided by the keyed PRNG.